kazurayam/TransformingTestObjectOnTheFly/README.md

 ## Applicability and extensibility of my proposal

-The rule of xpath transformation above is designed specifically to satisfy the need of Michal.Pachucki's case.
-It is not applicable to other cases.
+The rule of xpath transformation implemented as the `toMichalPachuckiXpath()` method is designed specifically to satisfy the need of Michal.Pachucki's case.
+The method is not applicable to other cases.

-However you would find the code of [`my.TestObjectTransformer`](Keywords/my/TestObjectTransformer.groovy) is extensible enough to implement your way of generating TestObjects with your customized XPath.
+However the class `my.TestObjectTransformer` is extensible.
+If you read the code of [`my.TestObjectTransformer`](Keywords/my/TestObjectTransformer.groovy) you would find a way to add another method which implements your way of generating TestObjects with your customized XPath.

 ## Description